What do Jack Ma, Joe Biden and Xi Jinping have in common? | ExBulletin

 Investing in a Direxion Shares ETF can be more volatile than investing in broadly diversified funds.
 The use of leverage by a Fund increases the risk to the Fund.
 Direxion Shares ETFs are not suitable for all investors and should only be used by sophisticated investors who understand the risk of leverage, the consequences of seeking daily leveraged or daily reverse leveraged investment results. and who intend to actively monitor and manage their investment.

-Short-term performance in particular is not a good indication of the future performance of the fund and an investment should not be made on the basis of returns alone.
+Short-term performance, in particular, is not a good indication of the future performance of the fund, and an investment should not be made solely on the basis of returns.
 Due to the continued volatility of the markets, the performance of the fund may be subject to significant changes in the short term.
 For more information, see the fund prospectus.

 An investor should carefully consider the investment objective, risks, costs and expenses of a Sub-Fund before investing.
-The prospectus and summary prospectus of a Fund contain this and other information about the Direxion Shares.
-To obtain a Fund’s prospectus and summary prospectus, call 866-476-7523 or visit our website at direxion.com.
-The prospectus and summary prospectus of a Fund should be read carefully before investing.
+A prospectus and a summary prospectus of the Fund contain this and other information about the Direxion Shares.
+To obtain a Fund prospectus and summary prospectus, call 866-476-7523 or visit our website at direxion.com.
+The Fund prospectus and the summary prospectus should be read carefully before investing.

 The Shares of the Direxion Shares are bought and sold at the market price (and not at the NAV) and are not redeemed individually by a Sub-Fund.
 Market price returns are based on the midpoint of the bid / ask spread at 4:00 p.m.
 EST (when net asset value is normally calculated) and do not represent the returns you would receive if you were trading stocks at. other times.
 Brokerage commissions will reduce returns.
 Fund returns assume that dividends and capital gains distributions have been reinvested in the fund at net asset value.
 Certain performance results reflect expense reimbursements or recoveries and fee waivers in effect during certain periods shown.
 Without these refunds or recoveries and fee waivers, the results would have been less favorable.